arthur-schnitzler/schnitzler-chronik-data/README.md

 items with asterix are not mandatory. if @from and @to are given "iso-date" can be omitted.

+desc can have child-elements:
+* listPerson
+* listBibl
+* listPlace
+* listOrg
+and if there is a printed source:
+* bibl

 the basic TEI-outline of the file is an item with the iso-date as sortKey and a listEvent with as much events as available, giving the source project in the idno-type:

 ```xml